 out of 10Roborock Saros 10

-The Dreame Matrix10 Ultra earns a 9.5 overall rating compared to the Roborock Saros 10's 8.8, with its biggest advantages showing up in cleaning (9.1 vs 7.9) and navigation (9.3 vs 8.4).
-Both models tie at 9.5 for features, showing they're equally packed with premium capabilities.
-The Roborock actually edges ahead slightly in value rating at 8.6 versus 8.1.
+The Dreame Matrix10 Ultra earns a 9.5 overall rating compared to the Saros 10's 8.8, with the biggest gap in cleaning performance (8.9 vs 7.7).
+Navigation ratings also favor the Dreame at 9.3 versus 8.4.
+Both tie at 9.5 for features, but the Roborock takes value at 8.6 over 8.1.

-The Dreame Matrix10 Ultra dominates with 30,000 Pa suction versus 22,000 Pa, plus a larger 310L dustbin.
-Both use dual rubber and bristle brushes for thorough cleaning.
+The Matrix10 Ultra dominates with 30,000 Pa suction versus 22,000 Pa, plus a slightly larger 310L dustbin over 270L.
+Both use dual rubber and bristle brushes for balanced cleaning across floor types.

-The Roborock Saros 10 covers up to 2,500 square feet per charge, giving it the edge for larger homes.
+The Saros 10 covers up to 2,500 square feet per charge, providing proven runtime for larger homes.

-It's a perfect tie here, with both supporting built-in voice control plus Amazon Alexa, Google Assistant, and Apple HomeKit.
+Complete parity here - both offer built-in voice control plus Amazon Alexa, Google Assistant, and Apple HomeKit compatibility.

 | Feature | Dreame Matrix10 Ultra | Roborock Saros 10 |